United States district court

+Geography

+There are 89 districts in the 50 states, with a total of 94 districts including territories.
+There is at least one judicial district for each state, the District of Columbia, and Puerto Rico.

+Each state has between one and four districts.
+For states with multiple districts, they are named geographically.
+States with two districts all give them either Northern–Southern or Western–Eastern designations.
+Most states with three districts add a Middle District, with two exceptions: Illinois has a Central District instead of a Middle District, and Oklahoma has Northern, Western, and Eastern Districts.
+Of the three states with four districts, New York and Texas use all four directional designations, while California has a Central District and no Western District.

 Other federal trial courts

 There are other federal trial courts that have nationwide jurisdiction over certain types of cases, but the district court also has concurrent jurisdiction over many of those cases, and the district court is the only one with jurisdiction over civilian criminal cases.

 The United States Court of International Trade addresses cases involving international trade and customs issues.
 The United States Court of Federal Claims has exclusive jurisdiction over most claims for money damages against the United States, including disputes over federal contracts, unlawful takings of private property by the federal government, and suits for injury on federal property or by a federal employee.
 The United States Tax Court has jurisdiction over contested pre-assessment determinations of taxes.

 Judges

 A judge of a United States district court is officially titled a "United States District Judge".
 Other federal judges, including circuit judges and Supreme Court justices, can also sit in a district court upon assignment by the chief judge of the circuit or by the Chief Justice of the United States.
 The number of judges in each district court (and the structure of the judicial system generally) is set by Congress in the United States Code.
-The President appoints the federal judges for terms of good behavior (subject to the advice and consent of the Senate), so the nominees often share at least some of his or her convictions.
+The president appoints the federal judges for terms of good behavior (subject to the advice and consent of the Senate), so the nominees often share at least some of his or her convictions.
 In states represented by a senator of the president's party, the senator (or the more senior of them if both senators are of the president's party) has substantial input into the nominating process, and through a tradition known as senatorial courtesy can exercise an unofficial veto over a nominee unacceptable to the senator.